ziutek/simple_go_wiki/README.md

         </ul>
     $end

-As you can see it uses *if* / *else* statement to determine that 0 item of the context stack is *nil* or not *nil*.
+As you can see it uses the *if* / *else* statement to determine that element 0 of the context stack array is *nil* or not *nil*.
 This item is the *right* variable which we pass to the *Right.Render* method.
 If it isn't *nil* there is an article selected and we can render *title* and *body* variables.
-Otherwise we print an alternative text.
+Otherwise we print our alternative text.

-At the end, lets create *edit.kt*:
+Finally, lets create *edit.kt*:

     <form action='/$id' method='post'>
         <div>